Jakaza/Vanilla-Javascript-Projects/README.md

 ## 1.Color Flipper

->You can do anything you want by modifying the DOM.
+>modifying the DOM.
-Applications that update the page's data without requiring a refresh can be made.
+Applications update the page's data without requiring a refresh can be made.
  ### Key concepts covered: ###
  * arrays
  * addEventListener()